 Grand Central Holiday Fair – Terminal’s historic Vanderbilt Hall.
 This is one of the busiest and richest indoor Christmas fairs in New York.
 It is located on the island of Manhattan between the United Nations headquarters and Bryant Park, not far from the Empire State Building.
 This market is highly selective in the choice of exhibitors, the organizers prefer unique products with a focus on American-made and handmade products using local materials or a socially conscious business model.
 In the market you will find works of art, clothing for all ages, toys and household products.

-Opening: November 12 – December 24, 2018.
+Opening: We are waiting for the 2019 dates.
 Opening Hours: Monday-Friday 10am-8pm; Saturday 10am-7pm; Sunday 10am-6pm.
 Closed on Thanksgiving.
 Christmas Eve open 10am – 6pm.

 Winter Village at Bryant Park.
 Bryant Park is located on the island of Manhattan just south of Central Park.
 This park is nestled between 5th Avenue and 6th Avenue, and the park is behind the New York Public Library.
 In this market you will find more than 125 boutiques offering exquisite gift ideas from clothing to jewelry, from decorative objects to local foods, and much more.
 There is something for everyone – adults, children and more.
 This open air market has an European appearance and hosts artisans from all over the world.
 The ice rink is another attraction of the Winter Village at Bryant Park.

-Opening: 27 October 2018 – 2 January 2019.
+Opening: 31 October 2019 – 5 January 2020.
 Opening Hours: daily from 11am to 8pm.